 This policy and its related standards, procedures, and guidelines apply to all City of Waukesha data, information systems, activities, and assets owned, leased, controlled, or used by City of Waukesha, its agents, contractors, or other business partners on behalf of City of Waukesha that are within scope of the PCI DSS.
-This policy applies to all City of Waukesha employees, contractors, subcontractors, and their respective facilities supporting City of Waukesha business operations, wherever City of Waukesha data is stored or processed, including any third-party contracted by City of Waukesha to handle, process, transmit, store, or dispose of City of Waukesha data.
+This policy applies to all City of Waukesha employees, contractors, sub-contractors, and their respective facilities supporting City of Waukesha business operations, wherever City of Waukesha data is stored or processed, including any third-party contracted by City of Waukesha to handle, process, transmit, store, or dispose of City of Waukesha data.
+Whenever the terms "City of Waukesha" or "City" are used in this policy document, it includes the City of Waukesha; all of its departments; all of its employees, officers, officials, and agents; and all contractors and subcontractors of the City of Waukesha and their respective employees and agents.